kingchappers/devBlog/src/markdownPages/tutorials/linuxTools/textManipulation.md

 Like most of the other items in this section grep can do much cooler things than what I talked about.
 But there are more comprehensive guides to doing that out there on the internet.

+There are a few variants of grep with some differences.
+The main two variants you'll see are egrep and fgrep.
+This are useful for specific circumstances but I'll let you read up on that.

 ##Sort

 Sort is a tool used for, you guessed it, sorting files.